Crisis Communication Strategy, Messaging, and Training

 A single blanket statement probably won’t be enough.

-When working with clients on reactive and proactive crisis communication strategy, message development, and training, we consider the emotional state of each audience.
+When working with clients on reactive and proactive crisis communication strategies, message development, and training, we consider the emotional state of each audience.
 Effective crisis communication includes the facts that people need, a clear plan, and a tone that lets them know that you understand what they are going through.

 If you don’t have a crisis-response protocol in place we can help you develop one, possibly, in conjunction with your legal and medical/health advisory teams.
-It is vitally important that every person and piece of technology involved in crisis-response is tested, ideally before there is an escalation of the situation.
+It is vitally important that every person and piece of technology involved in crisis response is tested, ideally before there is an escalation of the situation.
 It’s also important to test for leaks by employees who should not be talking to the media as part of this process.

 Your crisis communication planning should continue after the crisis is over.